patirahardik/de_takehome1/MyDocument.md

 2. Integrate with main file.
 3. Write UTs for KPIs.
 4. Documentation.

+### Visualization
+1. Perform computation in spark.
+2. Convert it to pandas after computation to visualize it.
+3. use of matplotlib.
+4. Visualize data profiling.
+5. Visualize KPIs.

 ### Deployment
 1. Document the deployment steps in general.